antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 them independently.
 However, when you target an abstract specification, such as PCLs or the .NET Standard, this story doesn't work so well because there is a very specific combination of versions that will allow you to run on the right set of platforms, also known as *versioning hell*.
-The .NET Standard doesn't suffer from versioning hell because it's a single NuGet package.
+In order to avoid versioning hell issues, we've defined .NET Standard as a single NuGet package.
 Since it only represents the set of required APIs, there is no need to break it up any further.
 The only important dimension is its version, which acts like an API
 level: the higher the version, the more APIs you have, but the lower the version, the more .NET platforms have already implemented it.